 - Use camping gear: If you have basic camping gear like a small grill, you can make simple meals while the power’s out.

-- Baby formula: Don’t forget to store enough baby formula and baby food if this applies to your situation.
+- Baby formula, diapers: Don’t forget to store enough baby formula, baby food, diapers, if this applies to your situation.

-- Consider a generator: These will make your life much easier during a storm, but understand the carbon monoxide risks.
+- Consider a generator: A generator will make your life much easier during and after a storm if the power goes out — but run it outside!

 - Use grills and gas cook stoves outside: Gas grills and generators carry a carbon monoxide risk.